-At 2001, when the site came into the world, the processor market had just gone into high gear: the GHz barrier was crossed, first by I HAVE D, Then also by Intel.
+At 2001, when the site came into the world, the processor market had just gone into high gear: the GHz barrier was crossed, first by AMD, Then also by Intel.
 The latter, which to date leads the market for processors both technologically and in terms of market share,Pentium 4, in the hope that high frequency will compensate for the low processing efficiency of the architecture.

 Partly trick managed.
-The Pentium 4, which in addition to the high frequency also added several sets of new commands, did not display more processing efficiency than the Athlon MP, but the larger clock speeds looked good on the billboards, which sold,I HAVE D Sold its processors at the price of Pentium 3, which it left Intel To lower markets.
+The Pentium 4, which in addition to the high frequency also added several sets of new commands, did not display more processing efficiency than the Athlon MP, but the larger clock speeds looked good on the billboards, which sold,AMD Sold its processors at the price of Pentium 3, which it left Intel To lower markets.

 Not just clock speed

-Here we must pause for a moment and explain that the capacity of a processor is not measured solely by its clock speed, but also by its ability to cope quickly with specific calculations.
-When we say "command set" we mean the number of units in the processor that are built for specific calculations such as video editing, images, audio, compression or file deployment, encryption and even games.
-Of course, software support is needed, but this is a very small disadvantage once they are both Intel processors and processors I HAVE D Contain the same set of commands.
+Here one has to stop for a moment and explain that a processor's capability is measured not only by its clock speed, but also by its ability to handle specific calculations quickly.
+When we say "command set" we mean a number of units in the processor that are built into it and are dedicated to those specific calculations, such as video editing, images, audio, compression or file layout, encryption and even games.
+Of course software support is required, but this is a very small disadvantage once both Intel processors and processors AMD Contain the same set of commands.

 |CPU + AMD 1500

 With Palomin's core